 These unusual fin arrangements are evident on the preserved example at the U.S. Naval Academy.

 The addition of its etched brass counterrotating propellers completed assembly.

-Set on its shipboard trolley and mounted aboard Hatsuzuki, the tiny Long Lance looks ready to take on the U.S. Navy!
+Set on its shipboard trolley and mounted aboard the destroyer Hatsuzuki, the tiny Long Lance looks ready to take on the U.S. Navy!